takisrs/vacation-portal/README.md

 2. Serve the app in dev mode with `npm run serve` or build it with `npm run build` and move the `frontend/dist` in the webserver of your choice

 ## Backend
-Some key notes about the backend:
+**Some key notes about the backend:**
 * Requires PHP 7.4 with the pdo_mysql extension
 * Follows the MVC architecture
 * Exposes a REST API
-* You may find the defined routes at `backend/src/VacationApp.php`
 * The authentication / authorization is performed with JWT access tokens
-* Each class / method is documented with doc blocks
+* Each class / method is documented with DocBlocks
-* I tried to implement a "framework approach" to make the backend as extensible as possible
+* You may find the defined routes at `backend/src/VacationApp.php`, so you could follow the flow of the application.

 ### Rest API
 The rest api exposes the endpoints below.
 Any required payload is given as a json in the body of the request.